Executive-ready PDF

 Still have a question we didn't answer?

 Prices in EUR, exclusive of VAT.
 USD shown with a live FX conversion from EUR.
-Beta pricing is locked in for 12 months.
+Beta pricing is valid for 12 months.
+Annual = 2 months free.

 The content produced by Ephemera (including findings, framework mappings, remediation drafts, and the "also maps to" cross-framework labels) is provided for informational and engineering purposes only.
 It is not legal advice, it does not constitute a formal audit or certification, and it does not replace the work of a qualified auditor, data-protection officer, compliance consultant, or certification body.